fnss/fnss/README.md

 ## Contributions
 Any contributions to the project (either bug fixes or new features) are very much welcome.
 To submit your code, please send a pull request on the [GitHub project page](https://github.com/fnss/fnss/).

-If you wish to contribute please follow these guidelines:
+If you wish to contribute please try to follow these guidelines:

  * Write commit messages conforming to [Git convention](http://365git.tumblr.com/post/3308646748/writing-git-commit-messages)
- * If you are sending a fix to open issue, feel free to send a pull request directly, but make sure to reference the issue ID that you are fixing in the commit message.
+ * If you are sending a fix to an open issue, feel free to send a pull request directly, but make sure to reference the issue ID that you are fixing in the commit message.
- * If you wish to implement a new feature, we would appreciate if you could contact us first, just in case we are already implementing that same feature, so that we can avoid you a waste of time.
  * Think about writing test cases for your feature or bug fix, if relevant.
-   If you can't, don't worry: send your code anyway and we'll work it out.
+If you can't, don't worry: send your code anyway.